Skip to main content

 What happens during breast reconstruction?

-What is the breast reconstruction recovery like?
+What is recovery from breast reconstruction like?

-If you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
+If you experience shortness of breath, chest pains or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.

 What are the risks of breast reconstruction?

 When breast reconstruction is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
+But you may experience bleeding, get an infection and have side effects from the anesthesia.
+Your incisions and surgical wounds may also heal slowly and poorly.

-• Flap surgery includes the risk of partial or complete loss of the flap and a loss of sensation at both the donor and reconstruction site.
+You should also know the risks unique to each procedure.
+Breast implants carry the risk of breast firmness (capsular contracture) and rupture.
+Flap surgery includes the risk of partial or complete loss of the flap and a loss of sensation both where tissue was removed, and tissue was placed in the breast.